 Spiryts was ten years in the making, begun in 2008, with artwork that served as an instrument for me to explore the unknown within myself.
 I’ve had all that time to allow the subconscious and waking mind to ruminate and piece together what it all means.
 Using the Japanese story, Urashima Taro, as a thread to weave together concepts, the narrative unfolds with hidden and sometimes not so hidden text and imagery.

 Read the story first as perhaps a work of surrealism, but then go back and comb over the archetypes, symbols and metaphors, using all at your disposal to delve deep.
 Leaf through the paperback and use Adobe Acrobat to zoom in on the online pdf file.
-Compare what you find with photos, videos and anything posted to my website.
+Compare what you find with photos, videos and anything posted to my website (you may even want to click here).

 Spiryts was not created for the sake of being strange and impossible to understand as one might guess with the Voynich manuscript or the Codex Seraphinus.
 Neither is it a treasure hunt like Kit William’s Masquerade, although there’s much to search for and consider in a geographical context.